ShadowRadiance/advent-of-code-2021/2023-go/main/instructions/day13.md

 In each pattern, fix the smudge and find the different line of reflection.
 What number do you get after summarizing the new reflection line in each pattern in your notes?

+Your puzzle answer was 37453.

+Both parts of this puzzle are complete!
+They provide two gold stars: **